ibericode/mailchimp-for-wordpress/readme.txt

 **Additions**

-- Added `MC4WP_API_KEY` PHP constant which can be used to set your MailChimp API key.
+- Added `MC4WP_API_KEY` PHP constant which can be used to set your Mailchimp API key.
-- Add `mc4wp_mailchimp_list_limit` filter hook to modify the maximum number of MailChimp lists to fetch.
+- Add `mc4wp_mailchimp_list_limit` filter hook to modify the maximum number of Mailchimp lists to fetch.
 Defaults to 200.

 **Improvements**